KYC Breach Timeline 0 records exposed 0 breaches

 Passport or driver's license — front and back.

 A leaked passport scan is a forger's dream.
-Your document number, photo, and signature can be used to create convincing fakes.
+Your document number, photo, and signature in the wrong hands.

 A selfie holding your ID

-Your face is now linked to your identity and your financial accounts.
-Deepfakes can be generated.
+Your face linked to your identity forever.
 You can't change your face like a password.

 Proof you live there

 Now they know where you sleep.
-When Ledger leaked 272,000 home addresses of crypto owners, armed robberies and home invasions followed.
+When Ledger leaked 272,000 addresses, home invasions followed.

 How you make money

-Your income, employer, and spending habits — a complete financial profile.
-Combined with everything else, an attacker knows exactly what you're worth.
+Your income, employer, spending habits — an attacker knows exactly what you're worth.

 After five steps, a company you just met has your name, face, passport number, home address, income, and biometric data.